phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 ###  Task A12 - Partition your disk

-Choose "use entire disk" and accept the partitionning
+Choose "use entire disk" and accept the proposed partitioning

 ![Change to use entire disk](./images/Storage.png)